cloud-gov/cg-site/content/docs/services/elasticsearch24.md

 pre-ElasticSearch 2.0 but was disabled in versions 2.0 to 2.3.
 Learn more about that [here](https://www.elastic.co/guide/en/elasticsearch/reference/2.4/dots-in-names.html).

+### Rotating credentials

+The elasticsearch24 service does not support self-service credential rotation.
+To rotate credentials, file a ticket with [cloud.gov support](mailto:cloud-gov-support@gsa.gov).

 ### The broker in GitHub

 You can find the broker here: [https://github.com/18F/kubernetes-broker](https://github.com/18F/kubernetes-broker).